IgniteUI/igniteui-docfx/jp/components/splitter.md

 ## Splitter

-The Ignite UI for Angular Splitter component provides a framework for a simple split layout splitting the view horizontally or vertically into multiple smaller areas called split panes.
+The Ignite UI for Angular Splitter component provides a framework for a simple layout splitting the view horizontally or vertically into multiple smaller areas called panes.
+The split panes are collapsible and contain buttons for the expand/collapse operations, which is demonstrated in the demo below.

 ### Demo
 <div class="sample-container loading" style="height: 450px">